peteroupc/peteroupc.github.io/exporand.md

 >
 > 1. Karney (2014, end of sec.
 4\)[^1] discusses how even the integer part can be partially sampled rather than generating the whole integer as in step 2 of the algorithm.
 However, incorporating this suggestion will add a non-trivial amount of complexity to the algorithm given above.
 > 2. The **RandUniform** algorithm is equivalent to generating the product of a random variate (**b**) and a uniform random variate between 0 and 1.
-> 3. If **b** is a uniform PSRN with a positive sign, an integer part of 0, and an empty fractional part, the **RandUniform** algorithm is equivalent to generating the product of two uniform random variate between 0 and 1.
+> 3. If **b** is a uniform PSRN with a positive sign, an integer part of 0, and an empty fractional part, the **RandUniform** algorithm is equivalent to generating the product of two uniform random variates between 0 and 1.

 The **RandUniformInRangePositive** algorithm generates a uniformly distributed PSRN (**a**) that is greater than one nonnegative real number **bmin** and less than another positive real number **bmax** with probability 1.
 This algorithm works whether **bmin** or **bmax** is known to be a rational number or not (for example, either number can be the result of an expression such as `exp(-2)` or `ln(20)`), but the algorithm notes how it can be more efficiently implemented if **bmin** or **bmax** is known to be a rational number.